TheAssassin/mediaplayer-setup/Kodi/guisettings.xml.md

 ## Set everything to German

+"German" is just a placeholder for your locale, serving as an example here.

 Why is this spread out over n settings?
 It would be neat to select "German" and have _everything_ German with just one setting.

 ```